danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

         self.close()
 ```

-Alternatively, we could consider using type annotations to mark up the return
+Alternatively, we could consider using type annotations to mark up `read()`, but
-value of `read()`, but seems wiser to wait until type annotations become
+seems wiser to wait until type annotations become more established in the SciPy
-more established in the SciPy ecosystem in general.
+ecosystem in general.

 There is a strict one-to-one mapping between a given Reader class and its
 container.
 There is no way to override the container at ``__init__`` time.
 This
 locked-down simplicity is important if we hope to scale the protocol via
 distributed, community-based effort.
-Of course, downstream of calling `read()`,
+Of course, downstream of calling
-library or user code that employs this Reader can always downcast to a simpler
+`reader.read()`, library or user code can always downcast to a simpler
 structure, e.g. extract a simple `numpy.ndarray` from an
 `xarray.DataArray`-of-`dask.array.Array`s.